Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 Hazen Awarded Water Research Foundation Grant to Evaluate Leading-Edge Biosolids Treatment Options

-(SAN DIEGO, CA - April 13, 2023) - A team featuring Hazen’s Derya Dursun as principal investigator (PI) and Micah Blate as co-PI was recently selected to lead Water Research Foundation (WRF) project #5169: “Evaluating Innovative and Sustainable Treatment Options for Biosolids.”
+(PHILADELPHIA, PA - April 13, 2023 / Updated: August 19, 2024) - A team featuring Hazen’s Micah Blate as principal investigator (PI) and Mohammad Abu-Orf as a co-PI was recently selected to lead Water Research Foundation (WRF) project #5169: “Evaluating Innovative and Sustainable Treatment Options for Biosolids.”

 With biosolids management becoming increasingly difficult due to external factors such as emerging contaminants (PFAS, microplastics, pharmaceuticals, etc.), rising costs, greenhouse gas emissions, and pressure from end users, this project will develop guidance to help utilities navigate these unprecedented times.
 The project team will evaluate innovative treatment technologies to identify pathways for the sustainable management of biosolids, carefully considering potential end products, market conditions, and market maturity.